Barty, Zverev notch efficient wins in Cincinnati finals

 In the second set, the Swiss player received medical attention during a changeover for blisters on her heavily taped right foot.

 “I was very happy with my week," Teichmann said.
 "Obviously, today, I wanted to win, but Ash was just too good.
 I felt like I was there in the first set, but then she got a little break and it was gone.
 She played some good points.
-Then, in the second set, she stepped up her level.
-Ash was just too good.”
+Then, in the second set, she stepped up her level.”

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports